 | "We will provide final recommendations and handoff." | "You will receive prioritized recommendations tied to the constraints discussed, so the team can decide what to build first." | Stated constraints, decision criteria, implementation owner |

-Mirror the buyer's real language so the proposal matches how they already define risk, urgency, and success.
+Use the buyer's own language so your proposal matches how they define risk, urgency, and success.

 |---|---|